IgniteUI/igniteui-docfx/en/components/grids_templates/cell_selection.md

 ---
 }

-### Cell selection
+### @@igComponent Мulti-cell Selection
-In the [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) there is now tree supported modes for cell selection, and you can easily switch between them by changing **cellSelection** property.
-You can disable cell selection, you can *select only one cell within the grid* or have the opportunity to *select multiple cells in the grid*, which is provided as default option.
+The Multi-cell selection feature enables rich data select capabilities in the Material UI based @@igComponent.
+Variety of multi-cell events and single select actions are available thanks to the powerful API and easy to use methods.
+The @@igComponent now supports three modes for cell selection, and you can easily switch between them by changing [`cellSelection`]({environment:angularApiUrl}/classes/igxgridcomponent.html#cellselection) property.
+You can disable cell selection, you can *select only one cell within the grid* or to *select multiple cells in the grid*, which is provided as default option.
 But let's dive deeper in each of these options.

 @@if (igxName === 'IgxGrid') {
 <div class="sample-container loading" style="height:700px">